The regular lines of antigen-antibody

 equations).

-By comparing the results in Fig. 3 with those in Fig. 4, it will be seen that the factor q at 4 oC is almost 50% higher than at 37 oC.
+By comparing the results in Figure 3 with those in Figure 4 it will be seen that the factor q is dependent on the temperature, being approx. 0.24 at 4 oC and 0.15 at 37 oC.
 This reduced effect of antibodies at lower temperatures may be explained simply by a reduced number of hits between the reactants due to reduced molecular movements.

 Conclusions summarized.

-1. The concentration (titer) of both antigen and
+1. The concentration or titer of both the antigen and reacting antibody determines the neutralization

 2.